Hack-Archive/Lightning-Model/README.md

 ### Token Bucket Algorithm Implementation

 The system implements a Redis-backed Token Bucket algorithm for metered API access control.
 Each session maintains a virtual token reservoir with configurable capacity and replenishment rate.
 The implementation tracks three key metrics: instantaneous token availability (for rate limiting), cumulative consumption (for quota enforcement), and time-based replenishment.
-When a request is processed, the algorithm atomically verifies sufficient token availability, deducts the appropriate amount, and records usage metrics using Redis pipelines for transactional consistency.
+When a request is processed, the algorithm automatically verifies sufficient token availability, deducts the appropriate amount, and records usage metrics using Redis pipelines for transactional consistency.
 Token replenishment follows a continuous time-based function calculated as (elapsed_time * replenishment_rate), constrained by maximum capacity.

 # FlowChart